EkaterinShitik/Bioinformatics_starter_pack/README.md

 ## Program `bio_files_processor.py`
 ### Function `convert_multiline_fasta_to_oneline`
-The function `convert_multiline_fasta_to_oneline` converts DNA/RNA/protein sequences in FASTA file from multiline format to one line.
+The function `convert_multiline_fasta_to_oneline` converts any number of DNA/RNA/protein sequences in FASTA file from multiline format to one line.

 #### Usage